kbjiang/kbjiang.github.io/_posts/2022-06-01-book-notes-DL-Francois-Chollet.md

 - 8.1.1 Convnet
     1. why is it efficient: visual patterns are *translation-invariant* and *spatially hierarchical*.
     1. recommended: dense maps of features (unstrided conv) + max pooling
-- Fine-tuning a pretrained model
+- 8.3 Fine-tuning a pretrained model (last two optional if only feature extraction)
     1. Add custom network on top of pretrained/base model
     1. Freeze the base network
     1. **Train added custom part**.
 Otherwise the error of this part would destroy the part of base model going to be unfreezed/fine-tuned.
     1. Unfreeze some layer of the base model.
 Some layers are not supposed to be unfreezed, e.g., *batch normalization*.
-    1. **Jointly train both unfreezed and added**
+    1. **Jointly train both unfreezed and added with small learning rate (limit change to unfreezed base layers).**